John Purroy Mitchel (fireboat)

-John Purroy Mitchel was a fireboat operated by the FDNY.
-She was named after former mayor of New York City, John Purroy Mitchel.
-Grace Drennan, niece of Fire Commissioner Thomas J. Drennan played a ceremonial role in the vessels launch on July 24, 1921.
+John Purroy Mitchel was a New York City Fire Department fireboat.
+She was named after former mayor of New York City John Purroy Mitchel.
+Grace Drennan, niece of Fire Commissioner Thomas J. Drennan, played a ceremonial role in the boat's launch on July 24, 1921.
 Her launch was also attended by current mayor John Francis Hylan.

 John Purroy Mitchel was the city's first fireboat powered by fuel-oil, not coal.
 She was 132 ft long, and her pumps could throw 9,000 gallons per minute, at pressure of 300 pounds per square inch.
 One of her water cannons was mounted on top of a 26 ft tower.

-John Purroy Mitchel was built by Standard Shipbuilding Corporation, of Shooter's Island, and was budgeted at $220,000, but came in under budget, at $200,000.
+Standard Shipbuilding Corporation of Shooter's Island built John Purroy Mitchel.
+She was budgeted at $220,000 but was completed under budget at $200,000.